Coen brothers: 1990s

 The brothers bounced back with the "homespun murder story" Fargo (1996), set in their home state of Minnesota.
 In it, car salesman Jerry Lundegaard (William H. Macy), who has serious financial problems, has his wife kidnapped so that his wealthy father-in-law (Harve Presnell) will pay the ransom, which he plans to split with the kidnappers (Buscemi and Peter Stormare).
 Complications ensue, and local cop Marge Gunderson (McDormand) starts to investigate.
 Produced on a small budget of $7 million, Fargo was a critical and commercial success, winning Oscars for Best Original Screenplay for the Coens and Best Actress for McDormand and the New York Film Critics Circle Award for Best Picture.
 Maslin wrote that "Perversely, the frozen north even brings out some uncharacteristic warmth in these coolly cerebral film makers, although anyone seeking the milk of human kindness would be well advised to look elsewhere. ...
 Fargo has been hauntingly photographed by Roger Deakins with great, expressive use of white-outs that sometimes make the characters appear to be moving through a dream.
 Roads disappear, swallowed up in a snowy void, making Fargo look eerily remote.
 As the title suggests, there is a steady sense of distance and uncharted territory."
 Roger Ebert wrote that "To watch it is to experience steadily mounting delight, as you realize the filmmakers have taken enormous risks, gotten away with them, and have made a movie that is completely original, and as familiar as an old shoe – or a rubber-soled hunting boot from Land's End, more likely."

-The Big Lebowski (1998) is a crime comedy about Jeff "The Dude" Lebowski (Jeff Bridges), a Los Angeles slacker who is involved in a kidnapping case after being mistaken for a millionaire of the same name (David Huddleston.)
+The Big Lebowski (1998) is a crime comedy about Jeff "The Dude" Lebowski (Jeff Bridges), a Los Angeles slacker who is involved in a kidnapping case after being mistaken for a millionaire of the same name (David Huddleston).
 It features Philip Seymour Hoffman as Lebowski's flunky, Goodman and Buscemi as The Dude's bowling buddies and Julianne Moore as his "special lady friend".
 It was influenced by Raymond Chandler's The Big Sleep (1939) and Robert Altman's The Long Goodbye.
 It has become a cult classic.
 An annual festival, Lebowski Fest, began in 2002, and many adhere to the philosophy of "Dudeism".
 Andrew Sarris wrote that the Coens had made a "cubist collage of an old genre with a new frankness.
 The result is a lot of laughs and a feeling of awe toward the craftsmanship involved.
 I doubt that there’ll be anything else like it the rest of this year."
 It was the first collaboration between the Coens and T Bone Burnett, credited as "Music Archivist".

+Ethan co-wrote the comedy film The Naked Man (1998), which was directed by the Coens' storyboard artist J. Todd Anderson.
+The same year, Ethan published Gates of Eden, a collection of short stories.